 BAL: Press this knob lightly so it extends.
-Turn the knob clockwise for right speakers and counterclockwise for left speakers.
+Turn the knob to the right for the right speakers and to the left for the left speakers.
 The middle position balances the sound between the speakers.

 FADE: Press this knob lightly so it extends.
-Turn the knob clockwise to adjust the sound to the front speakers and counterclockwise for the rear speakers.
+Turn the knob to the right to adjust the sound to the front speakers and to the left for the rear speakers.
 The middle position balances the sound between the speakers.